neviarrawlinson/enterprise-grc-library/README.md

 # Enterprise GRC Library

-A curated collection of enterprise-grade Governance, Risk, and Compliance (GRC) artifacts — including templates, policies, checklists, and dashboards — designed for real-world audit readiness and operational governance.
+A curated collection of enterprise-grade Governance, Risk, and Compliance (GRC) artifacts — including templates, policies, checklists, training materials, and frameworks — designed for real-world audit readiness and operational governance.

 ---